dzhng/llamaflow/README.md

-// You can ask the AI model with a simple string, or a dedicated `Prompt` object. const response = await chat.request(
+// You can ask the AI model with a simple string, or a dedicated `Prompt` object. const response = await chat.request( prompt.text(
-  'Write a script for a tiktok video that talks about the artistic contribution of the renaissance.', );
+    'Write a script for a tiktok video that talks about the artistic contribution of the renaissance.', ),
+);

 // The results, as well as any usage stats, will be returned.